Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

 We can create two matrices that are opposite to each other.
-They are a triangle fractal known as Sierpinski triangle.
-Stored numerically dimensionally as pascals triangle to do the transformation.
+They are a triangle fractal known as the Sierpinski triangle and stored numerically dimensionally as a Pascal triangle to do the transformation.

 <br /><br />